devnq/governance/README.md

 # DevNQ Governance Repository

-This repository contains the policies, procedures, behavioural codes and constitution of DevNQ.
+This repository contains the policies, procedures and behavioural codes of DevNQ.

 ## Contributing